Iambijoy656/Iambijoy656/README.md

 <h1 align="center">Hi 👋, I'm Bijoy Chandro Das</h1>
 <h3 align="center">A passionate Software developer from Bangladesh</h3>

-I am a Passionate and Results-oriented Software Engineer .I pursued a Bachelor's degree in Computer Science and Engineering from Stamford University Bangladesh.
+I am a Passionate and Results-oriented Software Engineer.
+I pursued a Bachelor's in Computer Science and Engineering from Stamford University Bangladesh.
 I have working with rest API , Node JS, Express JS JavaScript and React JS .
-I am constantly striving to learn new technologies and look to ways to better myself in this rapidly changing industry.
+I am constantly striving to learn new technologies and look for ways to better myself in this rapidly changing industry.

 <img src="bannerImg.png" alt="iambijoy656" />

-- 🔭 I’m currently working on **MERN Stack**
+- 🔭 I’m working at **Tiggzy IT as a Jr. Web Developer**

-- 🌱 I’m currently learning **MERN Stack technology**
+- 🌱 I’m currently working **MERN Stack technology**

 - 📫 How to reach me **bijoy.chandrodas56@gmail.com**